zrcoder/RingedPages/README.md

 You can set auto scroll time, and custom the pageControl appearance.<br>

-In fact, there are 2 main class: PagesCarousel and ImagePageControl, you can use them independently.<br>
+In fact, there are 2 main classes: PagesCarousel and ImagePageControl, you can use them independently.<br>
 RinedPages is a warapper of the above 2.
 It's a containner of a PagesCarousel and a ImagePageControl.

 ![img](https://github.com/DingHub/ScreenShots/blob/master/RPRingedPages/0.png)